couchbase/docker/enterprise/couchbase-server/4.0.0/README.md

 This README will guide you through running Couchbase Server under Docker.

-[Couchbase Server](http://en.wikipedia.org/wiki/Couchbase_Server) is an open-source, distributed (shared-nothing architecture) NoSQL document-oriented database and key-value store that is optimized for interactive applications.
+[Couchbase Server](http://en.wikipedia.org/wiki/Couchbase_Server) is an open-source, distributed (shared-nothing architecture) NoSQL document-oriented database and key-value store optimized for interactive applications.

 Licensing information is covered towards the end of this guide.